Bilaalz/ai_resume_coach/README.md

-# 🤖 AI Resume Critiquer Pro
+# AI Resume Critiquer Pro

 ## Overview
 AI Resume Critiquer Pro is a web application that leverages advanced AI (OpenAI GPT-4o) to analyze resumes, provide actionable feedback, and generate professional reports.
-Users can upload their resume and a job description, receive detailed analysis, and download a PDF report with suggestions for improvement.
+Users can upload their resume and a job description, receive detailed analysis, and view all feedback directly in the app.

 ## Features
 - **Resume Upload:** Supports PDF and TXT files for resume analysis.
 - **AI-Powered Analysis:** Uses OpenAI's GPT-4o to provide structured feedback, scores, and rewrite suggestions.
 - **Job Description Match:** Calculates semantic similarity between your resume and a job description using NLP techniques.
 - **Interactive UI:** Built with Streamlit for a modern, responsive user experience.
-- **PDF Report Generation:** Generates a professional PDF report summarizing the analysis and recommendations.
 - **Customizable Settings:** Users can adjust analysis depth and preferences.
+- **All Feedback In-App:** All analysis and recommendations are displayed directly in the app for easy review and copying.

 ## Technologies & Libraries Used
 - [Streamlit](https://streamlit.io/) - For building the interactive web UI
 - [OpenAI API](https://platform.openai.com/docs/api-reference) - For AI-powered resume analysis
-- [ReportLab](https://www.reportlab.com/dev/docs/) - For generating PDF reports
 - [PyPDF2](https://pypdf2.readthedocs.io/) - For extracting text from PDF resumes
 - [scikit-learn](https://scikit-learn.org/) - For TF-IDF vectorization and semantic similarity
 - [Plotly](https://plotly.com/python/) - For data visualization (gauge charts, etc.)